Myths Friends And Families Of Alcoholics Should Know

 8. Alcoholism is not as serious as other addictions.

 Alcoholism is just as serious as other addictions.
 Drinking too much alcohol can be fatal.
 Behaviors under the influence of alcohol can be fatal and have devastating consequences on quality of life.
 Withdrawing from alcohol can be fatal without professional care.

 Professionals argue that alcoholism may even be more dangerous than addiction to other types of drugs.
-This is because of the availability of the drug and the fact that is socially acceptable and encouraged to drink.
+This is because of the availability of the drug and the fact that it is socially acceptable and encouraged to drink.

 9. Alcoholism only affects the alcoholic.

 Alcoholism affects the alcoholic and the friends and family of the alcoholic.
 Dealing with an alcoholic is mentally, physically and emotionally draining.